BladerX11/VocalScript/README.md

     ![Clone voice option](assets/clone.webp)

-### Editing service information
+### Editing settings

-The service information can be edited either through settings in the menubar, or the vocalscript.ini file that will be created at the location where you OS stores configurations.
+The application settings can be changed through the settings window, or the settings file that will be created at the location where you OS stores configurations.

 * Linux & MacOS: ~/.config/vocalscript/vocalscript.ini
+* Windows: C:\Users\\\<USER>\AppData\Roaming\vocalscript\vocalscript.ini

+### Checking logs

+Application logs are saved where your OS data folder.
+It can be viewed for general operation or when errors occur.

-* Windows: C:\Users\<USER>\AppData\Roaming\vocalscript\vocalscript.ini
+* Windows: C:\Users\\\<USER>\AppData\Roaming\vocalscript\vocalscript\vocalscript.log
+* Linux: ~/.local/share/vocalscript/vocalscript/vocalscript.log
+* MacOS: ~/Library/Application Support/vocalscript/vocalscript/vocalscript.log

 <p align="right">(<a href="#readme-top">back to top</a>)</p>